MarkosBont/Backpropagation/README.md

 ---
 ### **1. Running Unit Tests (test.py)**

-- Execute all of the unit tests tests by running the following command in the terminal:
+- Execute all of the unit tests by running the following command in the terminal:
   ```bash
   python -m unittest test.py
   ```